-- Increases on any GMP you earned before April 1988 are included as part of your State Pension. - The GMP part of your pension (applicable for benefits earned between April 1988 and April 1997), if any, is guaranteed to increase each year by the rise in the Consumer Prices Index measured each September.
-Increases of up to 3% are paid by the Scheme and if CPI exceeds 3%, the remainder is included as part of your State Pension. - Pension built up prior to 31 March 2016 in excess of the GMP will increase by the lower of 5% or the rise in the Consumer Prices Index and for pension built up after 1 April 2016 the increase will be the lower of 2.5% or the rise in CPI.
+- The GMP part of your pension (applicable for benefits earned between April 1988 and April 1997), if any, is guaranteed to increase each year by the rise in the Consumer Prices Index measured each September. - Pension built up prior to 31 March 2016 in excess of the GMP will increase by the lower of 5% or the rise in the Consumer Prices Index and for pension built up after 1 April 2016 the increase will be the lower of 2.5% or the rise in CPI.
 This increase is paid by the Scheme.

-The Pension earned in respect of service from 6 April 2005 is increased on the first increase date following your retirement on a pro-rata basis.
+It is the aim of the Scheme to ensure that pensions built up before 1 April 2008 keep pace with inflation, if resources are available.
+Please note: Pension earned in respect of service from 6 April 2005 is increased on the first increase date following your retirement on a pro-rata basis.
 For example, if you retire on 1 October (six complete months before the increase date of 6 April), the increase to your post April 2005 pension will be 6/12ths of the full rate of increase awarded.
 Any pension earned in respect of service prior to 6 April 2005 will receive the full rate of increase.